ggulersoy/ggulersoy.github.io/content/authors/admin/_index.md

 Before joining King’s, I worked as a policy analyst at the OECD and as a research associate at INSEAD.
 I hold a bachelor’s degree in Political Sciences with a regional focus on the Middle East and the Mediterranean, and a master’s degree in Economics and Public Policy, both from Sciences Po Paris.

-My primary research interests include public, urban, and input-output economics, particularly in the context of trade, and I use microdata to support evidence-based policymaking.
+My primary research interests include public, urban, and input-output economics, with a particular focus on trade, where I use microdata to support evidence-based policymaking.